U.S. proposes effort to analyze DNA from 1 million people

 Academic centers have, with NIH funding, also amassed thousands of genomes and linked them to the risk of disease and other health outcomes.
 The Electronic Medical Records and Genomics Network, announced by NIH in 2007, aims to combine DNA information on more than 300,000 people and look for connections to diseases as varied as autism, appendicitis, cataracts, diabetes and dementia.

 In 2014, Regeneron Pharmaceuticals Inc launched a collaboration with Pennsylvania-based Geisinger Health System to sequence the DNA of 100,000 Geisinger patients and, using their anonymous medical records, look for correlations between genes and disease.
-The company is sequencing 50,000 samples per year, spokeswoman Hala Mirza said.
+The company has finished 50,000 samples, spokeswoman Hala Mirza said.

 Perhaps the most audacious effort is by the non-profit Human Longevity Inc, headed by Craig Venter.
 In 2013 it launched a project to sequence 1 million genomes by 2020.
-Privately funded, it will be made available to pharmaceutical companies such as Roche Holding AG.
+Privately funded, it will be made available to pharmaceutical companies such as Roche Holding AG, with which the institute has a research partnership.

 “We’re happy to work with them to help move the science,” Venter said in an interview, referring to the administration’s initiative.

-But because of regulations surrounding medical privacy, he said, “we can’t just mingle databases.
-It sounds like a naive assumption” if the White House expects existing cohorts to merge into its 1 million-genomes project.
+But because of the many regulations surrounding medical privacy and human volunteers, he said, “we can’t just mingle databases.
+It sounds like a naive assumption” if the White House expects existing cohorts to merge into its 1-million-genomes project.

 Venter raced the government-funded Human Genome Project to a draw in 2000, sequencing the entire human genome using private funding in less time than it took the public effort.